-Our Myths (Opening) – Ram Dass looks at many of the myths about the world that mislead us from the true nature of ourselves and our purpose in this incarnation.
+Ram Dass looks at many of the myths about the world.
+That mislead us from the true nature of ourselves and our purpose in this incarnation.

-Navigating Change (28:30) – We examine the rough waters of change that emerge as the old paradigms of cultural mythology are upset and we settle into the new myths of how things are.
+We examine the rough waters of change that emerge as the old paradigms of cultural mythology are upset.
+We settle into the new myths of how things are.
 How can we navigate the murky waters of uncertainty as our myths are eroded and reconstructed around us?

 “Just watch as the myths change.
 Look at what has happened in these years.
 What transformations in one human life.” – Ram Dass

 Caught in our Myths (41:25)